G-Jeffreys/G-Jeffreys.github.io/_teaching/2015-spring-teaching-2.md

 ---
 title: "Summer 2019"
 collection: teaching
-type: "Lectures"
+type: "Undergraduate courses"
 permalink: /teaching/2015-spring-teaching-1
-venue: "University 1, Department"
+venue: "Boston University, Department of Mathematics and Statistics"
 date: 2019-06-01
 location: "Boston, MA"
 ---

-These are the undergraduate math courses I taught at Boston University during the summer of 2019.
+These are the courses I taught at Boston University during the summer of 2019.

 Multivariate Calculus
 ======